 Steps to follow:

-• Make a request for a change in enrolment via TRACS using a ‘Quality Assurance Related’ task-type [under ‘Provider’ –> ‘Correspondence’]
+• Request a change in enrolment via TRACS using a ‘Quality Assurance Related’ task-type [under ‘Provider’ –> ‘Correspondence’]

 • Attach the required evidence listed below:

-• evidence of individual student participation (attendance records and assessment records) in the previous and ‘new’ course (examples of completed assessment tasks may be requested)
+• evidence of individual student participation (attendance records and assessment records) in the previous and ‘new’ course (samples of completed assessment tasks may be requested by TASC)

 • school policy and procedure documents for course changes, and how these were applied in the specific case